Skip to main content

 Both the Device42 Remote Collector (RC) and the standalone NetFlow Collector can collect NetFlow data.
-If you're setting up your first Device42 collector, we recommend setting up an RC first because you don't need both.
+If you're setting up your first Device42 collector, set up an RC first because you don't need both.

 Supported NetFlow Versions